 - Earn high school credits taking core and elective courses

-- Pass state tests or approved alternatives to those tests
+- Pass state tests or an approved Graduation Pathway Option

 - Complete a High School and Beyond Plan

 Courses – what subjects will you have to take?

 A variety of courses are required for graduation in the areas of English, Math, Science, Social Studies, the Arts, Health and Fitness, Career and Technical Education, and Electives.
 Graduation requirements depend on when students enter the ninth grade.
 The World Language requirement can be waived with Personal Pathway credits, but this is an entrance requirement for most colleges and universities.

 Washington State History is a required course for graduation, so students who do not complete this course in middle school will need to take it in high school.
 Successful completion of a Washington State History course is noted on high school transcripts.